juiyangchang/CarND-Term1-LaneLines/README.md

       1. Filtering: In filtering and grouping, I first remove lines with slopes between -0.5 and 0.5 (slope is the ratio of height (y) to width (x)).
-The idea behind this is that it is unlikely for an actual lane line to close to the car to have absolute slope smaller than 0.5.
-After all, the car is moving forward and lines with slopes really different from the cars' body edges is not going to be helpful.
+The idea behind this is that it is unlikely for an actual lane line close to the car to have absolute slope smaller than 0.5.
+After all, the car is moving forward and lines with slopes really deviating from the cars' body edges is not going to be helpful.

-      2. Grouping: Next, the lines are partitioned by groups with their slopes.
+      2. Grouping: Next, the lines are partitioned into groups by their slopes.
 Lines with slopes from 0 to 0.5 (excluding 0.5) is assigned to a group, lines with slopes from 0.5 to 1 (excluding 1) is assigned to a second group and so on.
-The idea behind this is that even a line in the same image can have multiple detected edges from Canny Edge detection and Hough Transform.
-Chances that are multiple lines with slightly differing slopes actually belong to a same group.
+The idea behind this is that even a line in the same image can have multiple detected edges from Canny edge detection and Hough Transform.
+Chances that are multiple lines with slightly differing slopes actually belong to a same lane line.
 Once the groups are formed, I do another voting to take the top two group with most lines.
-The idea behind this is that I think in the masked area, the two most populated slope groups is highly likely the two different lane lines.
+The idea behind this is that I think in the masked area, the two most populated slope groups are highly likely to be the two different lane lines we are interested of.

-      3. Exploration: We then form group average slope and average bias for each of the groups.
+      3. Extrapolation: We then form group average slope and average bias for each of the groups.
 The lines are then drawn from the bottom of the image to 7/11 of image height, the corresponding x axis can be computed with the slopes and biases.

 ### 2. Identify potential shortcomings with your current pipeline

 My current pipeline is really unstable.
-I did trial and error with the mask dimension and the Hough transform parameter to make it sort of work for the challenge video.
+I did trial and error with the mask dimension and the Hough transform parameters to make it sort of work for the challenge video.
 Even then the lines still fluctuate a lot.
 Slight tweak of these parameters would make it complete breakdown.

-For one thing, the grouping method I used in my `draw_lines()` is actually not really robust.
-Changing other parameters may result in the top two lines all on the same side.
+The grouping method I used in my `draw_lines()` is actually not really robust.
+Changing other parameters may result in the top two lines being on the same side of the car.

 Another shortcoming of the approach is that, when there is shadow or somehow a lane line is partly